zahrasafari91/react-face-recognition/README.md

 #Smart Brain Full-stack app development

+Smart Brain is a full-stack project which makes use of the Clarifai API for face recognition.

     1.Run npm install
     2.Run npm start
     3.You can add your own API key in the controllers/image.js